 The willingness to pay for urban sustainability

-Quite recently certification systems for sustainable development of neighborhoods and communities came to the market.
-These systems try to define urban sustainability through sets of criteria that in a variety of ways measure aspects in developments that have an influence on environmental, social and economical issues.
-The idea in this thesis is to investigate the monetary values on these criteria, derived from property prices from apartments and single family houses in Copenhagen.
+Quite recently certification systems for sustainable development of neighborhoods and communities, such as L EED ND and BREEAM for Communities, came to the market.
+These systems try to define urban sustainability through sets of criteria that in a variety of ways measure aspects in urban developments that have an influence on environmental, social and economical issues on a local level.
+This paper investigates the monetary values on these criteria, derived from property prices from apartments and single family houses in Copenhagen.
 In order to make proper estimates on the monetary values for certification criteria a hedonic price model is used.
-The model holds property prices from about 20 000 sales as dependent variable which is then correlated, through multiple regressions, with variables made out of the criteria.
+The model holds property prices from about 20 000 sales as dependent variable which is then correlated, through multiple regressions, with variables made out of the criteria through GIS-analyses.
 Translation from certification criteria into measurable variables is done with great consideration to contemporary urban theory.
-It turns out that 19 of all measured criteria are statistically significant.
-From this result the conclusion would be that people are not very willing to pay for urban sustainability, but going back to theory and earlier studies it seems more likely that it is a question of scale.
-Since previous studies implies that many of the key factors in urban sustainability are positively valued on a city scale, the result from this thesis could be viewed as complementing in the sense that it shows that people are not willing to pay for urban sustainability within their neighborhood but on the city scale they might be.
+These variables are results from spatial analyses based on space syntax and other more standard spatial measures.
+The certification systems focuses on neighborhoods and communities, which is considered in the radiuses used for analyzing.
+It turns out that 19 of the 30 measured criterions are statistically significant, but a majority shows negative correlations to price.
+It is also acknowledged that space syntax measures like integration and betweenness have an influence on prices.
+Local integration, used as a proxy for various urban qualities, is shown to have a negative impact on prices.
+Qn the contrary, betweenness on a global scale is valued as positive.
+From these results the conclusion is that people are generally not willing to pay for urban sustainability on the local scale, as defined in LEED and BREEAM certification systems.
+However, it is furthermore argued that this is a question of measure and definition.
+Previous studies, e.g. (Spacescape and Evidens 2011) and (Sjaastad et al. 2007), imply that many of the measures used in this study are positively correlated to price if done on a global scale.
+It is concluded that the urban sustainability should to be examined further before rejecting the hypothesis that it has positive monetary value.

 Place, publisher, year, edition, pages